Frequently Asked Questions

 Although there will be no access to power on your trek, you will have the opportunity for a quick charge in the hotel before and after your trek, so make sure you bring along an appropriate adapter.

 We recommend not bringing valuables with you on your trip at all.
 But if you must, please make sure to keep them secure and on you at all times.

-Firstly --We would definitely recommend asking around to friends/family to see if you are able to borrow any supplies that you feel that you may not use again! (sleeping bags, trekking poles, etc.)
+Firstly --We would definitely recommend asking your friends/family to see if you are able to borrow any supplies that you think may not use again after this trek! (sleeping bags, trekking poles, etc.)

 If you would like to rent... then you can rent items of equipment locally from our overseas support staff upon arrival.
 We have highlighted the items that can be rented and their price in your Challenge Briefing Pack.

-While you will want to ensure that you are nice and comfortable for your flight we would recommend wearing some of your trekking essentials while on your flight.
+While you will want to ensure that you are nice and comfortable for your flight, we recommend wearing some of your trekking essentials.

-As a rule of thumb- whether you're traveling with us or are on your own personal travels in the future- it's always good arrive at the airport no later than 3 hours before an internatinal flight's departure.
+As a rule of thumb - whether you're traveling with us or are on your own personal travels in the future - it's always good arrive at the airport no later than 3 hours before an international flight is scheduled to depart.
 Make sure you check the flight status in case of changed departure times in the days leading up to your flight.